Helm, California

 Helm is an unincorporated community in Fresno County, California.
 It is located 13 mi south of Kerman, at an elevation of 187 feet (57 m).

+History

+The city was named after William Helm, the largest individual sheep farmer who arrived in Fresno, California in 1877.
+The town was built on the Hanford and Summit Lake Railway (later the Hardwick-Ingle or Riverdale Branch of the Southern Pacific Railroad, now abandoned), constructed in 1912.

 The first post office was opened in Helm in 1913.
 The ZIP code is 93627.

-The city was name after William Helm, the largest individual sheep farmer who arrived in Fresno, California in 1877.